-Copenhagen may not be your typical summer travel destination.
-Despite that, the Danish capital has a lot to offer during the warmer months and delights visitors with lush greenery, beautiful beaches and glittering waterbodies.
+Copenhagen may not be your typical summer travel destination but perhaps it should be.
+The Danish capital has a lot to offer during the warmer months and delights visitors with lush greenery, beautiful beaches, glittering palaces, and great things to do.

-The vibrant city life truly blooms once summer starts, making Copenhagen the perfect city to spend a relaxed vacation surrounded by lush nature and exciting activities on warm summer nights.
-Stay active by exploring the city by bike, cherish the local food culture and attend the best festivals and cultural events of the year.
+The vibrant city life truly blooms once summer starts, making Copenhagen the perfect city to spend a relaxed vacation surrounded by lush nature and exciting activities on warm summer days.
+Stay active by exploring the city by bike or going for a swim, cherish the local food culture and attend the best festivals and cultural events of the year.

 Dive into the local food culture